 - General Practitioners

 The key thing to note is that medical businesses all come with different obstacles and unique solutions.
-There is no one-size-fits-all marketing approach.
+There is no one-size-fits-all medical marketing approach.
 Here’s how to handle the different challenges based on the business type.

 Considered the elite of the medical profession in Singapore, specialists also have it the easiest when they go private.
 As of 2017, there are 1,693 specialists in Private Practice so it isn’t as smooth sailing as the 80s and 90s, but specialists still have many things going for them.